Azure/autorest.az/README.md

 azdev test <extension-name> --live --discover
 ```

-If you found the everything goes well so far and you want to start the onboard process, you can commit the generated Azure CLI code and file a PR in azure-cli-extension repo or in azure-cli repo.
-If you found there's something you think that's not good enough and you need to customize, you can refer to our **Advanced Features**
+After all steps completed successfully and the generated module is ready to release, you can commit the generated code and create a PR in azure-cli-extension repo or in azure-cli repo for review.
+If there's contain behaviour that's not good enough and you need to customize, you can refer to our **Advanced Features**

 # Advanced Features

-In this section, we will introduce the advanced features and how end users can leverage those features to generate Azure CLI code.
+In this section, we will introduce the advanced features and how to leverage those features to generate Azure CLI code.

-Autorest.az is using directive for customization:
+Autorest.az use directive for customization:
 1. the autorest directive.
 For example:
 ```
 directive: